 Silicone implants are filled with an elastic gel.
 The gel feels and moves much like natural breast tissue.
 If you choose these implants, you may need additional follow-up visits to ensure that the implants are functioning properly.
 An ultrasound or MRI screening can assess the condition of breast implants.
 Silicone implants are FDA-approved for augmentation in women 22 years of age and older.

 After the incision is made, a breast implant is inserted into a pocket either:

 - Under the pectoral muscle (a submuscular placement), or

 - Directly behind the breast tissue, over the pectoral muscle (a submammary/ subglandular placement)

 The method for inserting and positioning implants depends on the type of implant, degree of en-largement desired, and your body type.

 Once the implants have been placed, the incisions are closed with layered sutures in the breast tissue and with sutures, skin adhesive or surgical tape to close the skin.
 Over time the incision lines will fade.
 Over time, post-surgical swelling will resolve and incision lines will fade.

 Breast Augmentation Recovery

 Breast Augmentation is an outpatient procedure, which means that you will be able to go home the day of surgery.
-You should be able to resume most of your normal daily activities within the first week, with exercise and other strenuous activities approximately 2 to 3 weeks after surgery.
+You should be able to resume most of your normal daily activities within the first week, with exercise and other strenuous activities approximately 4 weeks after surgery.